Street Trading Consents

 a) An original copy of a certificate of insurance covering the street trading activity for third party and public liability risks of up to £5 million.

 b) A current MOT certificate and insurance documents where a motorised vehicle will be used for street trading.

 Where appropriate the vehicle, van, trailer or stall or other device to be used for the proposed street trading activity will be inspected by an Authorised Officer of the Council, prior to the issuing of any Street Trading Consent.

-You can apply for a Street Trading Licence online.
+You can apply for occasional and annual Street Trading Licence online via GOV.UK.

 How applications will be determined

 Your application will be evaluated against the criteria set out in the policy and against any reasonable and appropriate objections.